Fulgurance/ISM/README.md

         -sdm    setdefaultmirror        Set the default mirror for ISM
 ```

-ISM is made to use all of the settings, for the compilation as well and pass all wanted arguments,
-like GCC flags, number of parallels jobs, custom machine targets.

 ## About
-It's actually highly experimental.
-Now with the guide, it's actually possible to build all of the Cross-Toolchain and install a full desktop environment.
+The project is still experimental, most of the functionnalities are already almost implemented.
+It is actually possible to install a full desktop environment with the provided ports .

-Don't use that in a production environment, only in a virtual machine, except if you assume you are totally crazy (this is possible).
+That is not ready at the moment for a production environment.
+It is actually only for test purpose.